-Floors including Sub-floors

-Repair Category 1
+Floors including Sub-floors Repair Category 1 Notes Sections of flooring are creaky and off level.

-Notes Sloping is evident to flooring.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal Joinery and Kitchen Fittings

-Repair Category 1
+Repair Category

 Notes No significant defects evident.

 Chimney Breasts and Fireplaces

 Repair Category 1

 Notes A wood burning stove has been installed.
-The seller has advised that the installation complies with the required standards.
+It is assumed that the installation complies with the required standards.
 Flues should ideally be swept and tested on an annual basis.

 Internal Decorations

-Repair Category 1
+Repair Category

 Notes No significant defects evident.